 We are looking for a passionate and dedicated leader to fill the role of Executive Director (ED).

 This posting will remain open until the position is filled; interviews will be conducted on a rolling basis.
 We place a high value on diversity and encourages qualified individuals from all backgrounds and identities to consider applying for the position.

 Training and mentorship from the previous ED as well as ongoing professional development will be offered to support transition into this role in recognition that a potential candidate may have knowledge gaps in some areas while having qualifications in key areas required to meet the needs of this position.

-VWHC board chair, Bina Salimath, was invited to make a presentation to the Special Committee on July 22, 2021, along with other Feminists Deliver members.
+VWHC past board chair, Bina Salimath, was invited to make a presentation to the Special Committee on July 22, 2021, along with other Feminists Deliver members.

 The role of the Special Committee is to make recommendations to the Legislative Assembly on reforms related to the modernization and sustainability of policing under the Police Act (R.S.B.C.
 1996, c.
 367); the role of police with respect to complex social issues including mental health and wellness, addictions and harm reduction; the scope of systemic racism within BC’s police agencies; and whether there are measures necessary to ensure a modernized Police Act is consistent with the United Nations Declaration on the Rights of Indigenous Peoples (2007).